 AI governance for Australian schools.

-External Risk Signals is a monthly briefing on what's shifting outside Australian independent schools — regulation, technology, sector incidents, funding, and social change — and what it means for the people running them.
+External Signals is a monthly briefing on what's shifting outside Australian independent schools — regulation, technology, sector incidents, funding, and social change — and what it means for the people running them.
 Produced by Arvoe for principals, business managers, and board members across the sector.

 Cyber & Data PrivacyFederal Budget 2026-27: NCCD compliance crackdown, $463M targeted clawback